ONSdigital/dp-frontend-cookie-controller/README.md

 This project uses go modules, ensure that go version 1.12 or above is in use.
 If on go 1.12 then ensure the project either resides outside of your `GOPATH` or `GO111MODULE` is set to true

+This (link)[http://www.bbc.co.uk] is an error

+- bad list
+    - bad list
+  - bad

 1. To start the service use make, `make debug`

 ## Configuration